Mykonos, Naxos, Paros, Folegandros, and Milos are all popular Cycladic islands to visit by ferry from Santorini. This guide shows you how.

 In short – the whole island is like a five star resort, so don't expect to see the budget side of Greece in Mykonos!

-Now this island is much more like it!
+Now this wonderful island is much more like it!

 Let's describe Naxos as the family-friendly version of Mykonos.
-It has beaches that at least equal if not exceed its more famous counterpart, but there are more of them.
+It has golden sandy beaches that at least equal if not exceed its more famous counterpart, but there are more of them.

 Additionally, Naxos is the biggest island in the Cyclades, meaning that there's much more variety here.
 The fact that tourism, although an important industry, isn't the only one, gives Naxos a more authentic nature.

-Add in great cuisine, quaint villages, and lots of hiking trails, and you'll find that Naxos is a destination you might just want to return to again and again.
+Add in great cuisine, quaint villages, historical sites, and lots of hiking trails, and you'll find that Naxos is a destination you might just want to return to again and again.

 I've often heard people describing getting off the ferry from Santorini to Folegandros, and feeling as though there's been a weight lifted from their shoulders.
 Almost as if the island is a breath of fresh air.